Demon-King169/GambleBot/README.md

 This section only applies if you want to host the bot yourself.
 The following text is written for linux based systems.
 Windows or Mac systems might need slightly different setup steps and a different startup and stop script.
-This bot runs on Java 11, so you need to install the Java 11 JDK for your system.
+This bot runs on Java 11, so you need to install the Java 11 JDK (or higher) for your system.

 ### Windows